d42kw01f/ECU_Img_Downloader/README.md

           1)	Download a specific thumbnail, i.e. 0231 (by the last 4 digits of the file name)
           2)	Download images in a range (by the last 4 digits of the file name), as an example, starting range of 0200 and ending range of 0231
           3)	Download a specified number of images, as an example, if the user enters the numeral 5, 5 random images in the specified range of DSC00200 to DSC00231 will be downloaded
-          4)	Download ALL thumbnails
+          4)	Download ALL thumbnails.
-          5)	Clean up ALL files
+          5)	Clean up ALL files.
-          6)	Exit Program
+          6)	Exit Program.
           When the file or files are downloaded the output (assuming no errors) should report to screen the following;
           Downloading [image number], with the file name [filename and extension], with a file size of [file size and metric] As an example, if I selected to download DSC01566 the output would look like this;